fuchsia_async/runtime/fuchsia/

 impl<T: Send + 'static> Task<T> {

-/// Spawn a new task on the current executor.
+/// Spawn a new task on the global scope of the current executor.

 ///